scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d.md

 Remind [that](https://github.com/scoulomb/myk8s/blob/master/Master-Kubectl/1-kubectl-create-explained-ressource-derived-from-pod.md#discrepancy-between-k-run-and-k-create)
 > I can only generate k8s command with kubectl create job, not k8s args.

-Cronjob and job have same behvavior for command, so it is working the same when creating a Job from a CronJob.
+Cronjob and job have same behvavior for command.

+### But actually when we create a Job from a CronJob the command is ignored

 Proof:
 ````shell script